The Black Spider (opera): Background

 The Black Spider is an opera written for young people.
 It merges a folk story from Switzerland with a news report from Poland.
-It combines mystery, history, science, horror and comedy, and asks for skilled acting and singing.
+It combines mystery, history, science, horror and comedy, and requires skilled acting and singing.

-Norman Platt, director of Kent Opera, described how his finance director Robin Jessel lent him a recording of King Harald's Saga by Weir; Platt was much impressed by its originality and having listened to more of her music, met with her, and commissioned a young people's opera with funds from the Arts Council.
+Norman Platt, director of Kent Opera, described how his finance director Robin Jessel lent him a recording of King Harald's Saga by Weir.
+Platt was much impressed by its originality, and having listened to more of her music, he met her, and commissioned a young people's opera with funds from the Arts Council.

 The work was first performed in the crypt of Canterbury Cathedral on 6 March 1985, with tenor Armistead Wilkinson and children of the Frank Hooker School; it lasts around one hour and a quarter.
 It was produced at the Huddersfield Contemporary Music Festival in 1995, and Welsh National Youth Opera performed the work at the Millennium Centre in Cardiff in May 2022.

 Weir describes the opera's tone as "somewhere between a video nasty and an Ealing comedy".